spec0p/pg-docs/sdk-js.md

 <hr />

+Before you start developing your game you need to install the JavaScript SDK.

 <a name="install"></a>
 <h3 data-magellan-destination="install">Install</h3>

-Install the SDK with [Bower](http://bower.io/) from the command-line:
+Install the JavaScript SDK with [Bower](http://bower.io/) from the command-line:

 ```
 bower install phune-gaming-sdk